 El Reno is a medium-sized city located in the state of Oklahoma.
 With a population of 19,965 people and five constituent neighborhoods, El Reno is the 30th largest community in Oklahoma.

-Unlike some cities, El Reno isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in El Reno are a mix of both white- and blue-collar jobs.
+El Reno is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, El Reno is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in El Reno who work in office and administrative support (13.45%), sales jobs (11.09%), and management occupations (9.25%).
+There are especially a lot of people living in El Reno who work in office and administrative support (15.16%), management occupations (9.44%), and sales jobs (8.83%).

 El Reno is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in El Reno with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.62% of adults in El Reno have a bachelor's degree or advanced degree.
+The percentage of people in El Reno with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.85% of people over 25 have a bachelor's degree or advanced degree.

 El Reno is an extremely ethnically-diverse city.
 The people who call El Reno home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of El Reno residents report their race to be White, followed by Native American.
 El Reno also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.74% of the city’s residents.
-Important ancestries of people in El Reno include German, Irish, English, French, and Dutch.
+People of Hispanic or Latino origin account for 14.82% of the city’s residents.
+Important ancestries of people in El Reno include German, Irish, English, Scots-Irish, and French.

 The most common language spoken in El Reno is English.
 Other important languages spoken here include Spanish and Miao/Hmong.